jacobtread/office-to-pdf/README.md

 sudo apt-get install -y libreoffice python3 python3-pip
 ```

 Install unoserver pip module

 ```sh
 sudo pip install unoserver
 ```

+`unoserver` must be on your path if you want to start a server
+`unoconvert` must be on your path if you want to convert files

+Both should be on your path by default after installing unoserver.

 ## Start server instance